avf/mobile-app-dev/exercises/index.md

 ## General requirements

-- All exercises must build in Xcode version 11.6.x without errors or warnings
+- All exercises must build in the latest stable Xcode version without errors or warnings
 - All exercises should run on the latest stable iOS version.
 - Exercises should never crash.
 Errors should be handled properly, unless explicitly allowed otherwise in the exercise instructions
 - Except for the Swift exercise, all the fixed exercises must run without errors in the iOS Simulator.
 For the freeform exercises you may use iOS capabilities that require a physical device, but the app should still handle these cases gracefully on the simulator (i.e. display an error when such a feature is accessed, not just crash).